containers/podman/docs/source/markdown/podman-kube-play.1.md

 - volume.podman.io/gid
 - volume.podman.io/mount-options

-Play kube is capable of building images on the fly given the correct directory layout and Containerfiles.
+Kube play is capable of building images on the fly given the correct directory layout and Containerfiles.
 This option is not available for remote clients, including Mac and Windows (excluding WSL2) machines, yet.
 Consider the following excerpt from a YAML file:
 ```
 apiVersion: v1